-SCHOTT Termofrost® insulated glass door systems are used in a broad range of applications for commercial refrigeration to display and store chilled products down to +2 °C, and frozen goods down to -25 °C. The glass doors typically contain double or triple glazed insulated glass units, the front and rear panes are made of tempered safety glass.
-SCHOTT Termofrost® glass doors for chiller- and freezer cabinets are designed to display products as attractively as possible.
-At the same time, they also set new standards for saving space and energy efficiency with up to 60% energy savings.
+SCHOTT Termofrost® insulated glass door systems are used in a broad range of applications for commercial refrigeration to display and store chilled products down to +2°C, and frozen goods down to -25°C. The glass doors typically contain double or triple glazed insulated glass units, the front and rear panes are made of tempered safety glass.
+Self-closing, condensation-free door systems are essential to display food and beverages at the right temperature, while incurring the lowest possible energy costs.